About

 Where I work

 In the middle — where technology functions but business logic, incentives, and ownership structures haven't been aligned to it yet.
-This is the change management problem most organisations don't address until it's unavoidable.
+This is the change management problem most organizations don't address until it's unavoidable.

 The Backstory